ay0408/Randomized-Anonymization/README.md

 ## Important future problems

-・Developing k-anonymization methods more suited for integration with Randomized Response.
+・Developing k-anonymization methods more suited for the integration with Randomized Response.

 ・How should we determine appropriate values of ε and k for each medical information?